Break-Resilient Codes: Introduction

 \subsection{Our Contributions}

-We extend the above line of works and provide nearly optimal binary code construction for a wide range of~$t$ values, which we call~$t$-\emph{break-resilient code} ($t$-BRC), alongside matching lower bounds.
-For given parameters~$t$ and~$n$, we wish to construct a~$t$-BRC~$\cC$ of length~$n$ and minimum redundancy, where redundancy is defined as~$n-\log|\cC|$.
-We begin by presenting a lower bound using a simple reduction to traditional (that is, substitution-correcting) codes, which implies that the minimum redundancy of a binary $t$-BRC is~$\Omega(t\log n)$, and then provide a code construction with~$O(t\log n\log\log n)$ redundancy.
+We extend the above line of works and provide a nearly-optimal binary code construction for a wide range of~$t$ values relative to the code length~$n$.
+We refer to these codes as~$(n,t)$-\emph{break-resilient code} ($(n, t)$-BRC), and establish matching lower bounds.
+Specifically, our analysis begins with a Gilbert–Varshamov type argument, which demonstrates the existence of an~$(n,t)$-BRC with redundancy~$\Omega(t\log n)$.
+We then provide a simple reduction from break-resilient codes to traditional error-correcting codes, showing that~$\Omega(t\log n)$ is in fact the minimum redundancy of a binary $(n, t)$-BRC.
+Finally, we give a novel construction achieving~$O(t\log n\log\log n)$ redundancy, which is optimal up to a small factor of~$\log\log n$.

-In a nutshell, our code construction relies on identifying naturally-occurring codewords in a~\emph{Mutually Uncorrelated} code to act as \emph{signatures}.
-We then construct a adjacency matrix~$\bfA$ which records the occurrence of \emph{pairs} of adjacent signatures, and hence can determine their order.
-This adjacency matrix is protected using a systematic Reed-Solomon code, whose parity symbols are concatenated to the information string.
-To reconstruct the information string from the given~$t+1$ fragments, the encoder identifies pairs of adjacent signatures, that were not separated by a break, and uses those to construct an estimated adjacency matrix~$\bfA'$.
-This~$\bfA'$ will be distinct from~$\bfA$ only in entries that were altered due to breaks, and hence~$\bfA$ can be decoded from~$\bfA'$ using the Reed-Solomon parities.
-This process would yield a code with redundancy~$O(t\log^2 n)$; an improved construction with~$O(t\log n\log\log n)$ redundancy is then achieved by using additional signatures in a nested fashion.
+In a nutshell, our code construction relies on identifying and utilizing short patterns in the information word, which we call \emph{beacons}.
+For every pair of neighboring beacons, we record their relative order, protect these records with a systematic Reed–Solomon code, and concatenate the resulting parity symbols to the information word.
+During decoding, the receiver scans the~$t+1$ fragments for adjacent beacons that remain intact, and then uses the parity symbols to reconstruct the full ordering of all beacon pairs.
+This recovered ordering uniquely determines the correct sequence in which the fragments must be reassembled.
+This process yields a code with redundancy~$O(t\log n\log\log n)$.

-As a bonus, the proposed~$t$-BRC can tolerate the loss of any of the~$t+1$ fragments whose length is~$O(\log n)$.
-In other words, the decoding is guaranteed to success even in the case where the adversary is allowed to hide small fragments; this property makes our~$t$-BRC even more practical in its potential real-world applications.
+As a bonus, the proposed~$(n, t)$-BRC can tolerate the loss of any of the~$t+1$ fragments whose length is~$O(\log n)$.
+In other words, the decoding is guaranteed to succeed even in the case where the adversary is allowed to hide small fragments; this property makes our~$(n, t)$-BRC even more practical in its potential real-world applications.
 We also emphasize that the problem is more challenging over small alphabets; over (very) large alphabets a simple histogram-based construction achieves a constant number of redundant symbols (Appendix~\ref{appendix:histogram}).